lulco/phoenix/README.md

 [![Latest Stable Version](https://img.shields.io/packagist/v/lulco/phoenix.svg)](https://packagist.org/packages/lulco/phoenix)
 [![Total Downloads](https://img.shields.io/packagist/dt/lulco/phoenix.svg?style=flat-square)](https://packagist.org/packages/lulco/phoenix)
 [![PHP 7 supported](http://php7ready.timesplinter.ch/lulco/phoenix/master/badge.svg)](https://github.com/lulco/phoenix/actions)
 ## Features
-- Validation all settings in migration before executing first query
+- **Comprehensive Validation**: Validate all settings in your migrations before executing the first query, ensuring error-free operations.
-- Multiple migration directories
+- **Multiple Directories**: Manage multiple migration directories with ease, enhancing organizational capabilities.
-- Support for views
+- **View Support**: Full support for database views, extending the flexibility of your migrations.
-- Migrate up and down
+- **Bidirectional Migrations**: Seamlessly migrate both up and down, allowing for smooth transitions and rollbacks.
-- Print executed queries (in debug mode -vvv)
+- **Query Debugging**: Print executed queries in debug mode (`-vvv`), providing transparency and aiding in troubleshooting.
-- Dry run - executing up or down migrations without real executing queries.
-Command just prints queries which will be executed in non-dry mode
+- **Dry Run Mode**: Execute migrations in a dry run mode to preview changes without making any actual modifications, ensuring safe deployments.
-- Add an autoincrement primary column to an existing table
+- **Auto-Increment Columns**: Effortlessly add an autoincrement primary column to an existing table, simplifying schema modifications.
-- Dump command for creating migration from existing database
+- **Database Dump**: Use the dump command to create migrations from an existing database, facilitating easy migration setup.
-- Diff command for creating diff migration from two existing databases
+- **Database Diffing**: Generate diff migrations between two existing databases, making it simple to synchronize changes.
-- Test command for testing new migration executing migrate, rollback, migrate
+- **Migration Testing**: Test new migrations with commands that execute, rollback, and re-execute migrations, ensuring reliability before deployment.
-- Status command that shows list of executed migrations and list of migrations to execute
+- **Migration Status**: View a detailed status report of executed and pending migrations, keeping track of your migration history.
-- json output format for all commands
+- **JSON Output**: Get outputs in JSON format for all commands, enabling easy integration with other tools and workflows.
-- Namespaces in migration classes
+- **Namespace Support**: Use namespaces in migration classes for better organization and code management.
-- Own migration templates
+- **Custom Templates**: Create and use your own migration templates, tailoring the process to fit your specific needs.
-- Easy integration to any PHP application
+- **Framework Agnostic**: Easily integrate with any PHP application, offering a seamless migration experience.
-- PHPStorm suggestions (works even better with deep-assoc-completion plugin)
+- **Enhanced PHPStorm Integration**: Enjoy PHPStorm suggestions, with enhanced support when using the deep-assoc-completion plugin.
-- Change collation for all existing tables and columns
+- **Collation Management**: Change collation for all existing tables and columns, providing full control over character set settings.
-- Turn foreign keys check on / off in migration
+- **Foreign Key Control**: Toggle foreign key checks on and off within migrations, offering flexibility during complex schema changes.
-- Simple autowiring in migrations
+- **Simple Autowiring**: Benefit from simple autowiring in migrations, reducing boilerplate code and enhancing productivity.

-## Supported adapters
+### Supported adapters
-- MySql
+- MySQL
 - PostgreSQL

 ## Installation

 ### Composer
 This library requires PHP 7.4 or later.
-It works also on PHP 8.0, PHP 8.1 and PHP 8.2.
+It works also on PHP 8.0+.
 The fastest and recommended way to install Phoenix is to add it to your project using Composer (https://getcomposer.org/).

 ```
 composer require lulco/phoenix